w3f/polkadot-wiki/docs/learn/learn-comparison-rollups.md

 **Cons:**

 - Wasm could be a performance bottleneck, as it's slower than making native calls.
-- A considerable amount of data is required in the PoV (proof of validity) function for proving parachain state.
+- A considerable amount of data is required in the PoV (proof of validity) function for proving the parachain state.
-- Other limitations within the Parachains Protocol to keep parachains compatible with the entire orchestration of the relay and parachains.
+- Other limitations within the Parachains Protocol to keeping parachains compatible with the entire orchestration of the relay and parachains.

 Despite these cons, Polkadot remains upgradable through forkless upgrades, which open the protocol